orijeet100/orijeet_portfolio/README.md

 # 🚀 Orijeet Mukherjee - Personal Portfolio

-A modern, responsive personal portfolio website showcasing the professional journey, skills, and projects of Orijeet Mukherjee - a Machine Learning Engineer with extensive research experience.
+A modern, responsive personal portfolio website showcasing the professional journey, skills, and projects of Orijeet Mukherjee - a ML/AI Engineer with extensive industry and research experience.

 ## 📋 Table of Contents